The Losers (Vertigo)

 The Losers is a comic book series written by Andy Diggle and illustrated by Jock, and published by the Vertigo imprint of DC Comics.
 It ran for 32 issues from August 2003 to March 2006.

-The idea was very loosely based on the original The Losers for DC Comics, a group of World War II soldiers, although Diggle maintains he has never read a single issue of the original series.
+The idea was loosely based on the original The Losers for DC Comics, a group of World War II soldiers, although Diggle maintains he has never read a single issue of the original series.

 The series was adapted into a film of the same name that was released in 2010.

 Publication history

 Andy Diggle has talked about the development of the concept, which developed from conversations with editor Will Dennis about doing an original title at Vertigo:

 He originally thought about returning to the original and doing a war comic:

-The ongoing monthly comic concluded in 2006 after 32 issues, but it was never cancelled.
+The ongoing monthly comic concluded in 2006 after 32 issues, but was never cancelled.
 According to Diggle, "everyone always thinks it got cancelled—it was always intended to be two or three years long".